SNAP Benefits in Rhode Island: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target and Walmart.
-To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt to receive cashback on SNAP-eligible items.
+Benny is a free app that helps you track your EBT balance in real-time and get cashback on qualifying purchases at stores like Walmart, Target, and others.
+To start, connect your EBT card to the app.
+After shopping, scan your receipt to get money back on SNAP-eligible items.

 Get 1-3% cash back on groceries and track your EBT Balance